 The two actuators will be fixed to a rigid steel braced frame acting as a reaction wall.
 The column bases will be bolted to a rigid support and anchored to the strong laboratory floor through high strength dywidag bars (Fig.1).

 To measure the external displacements, two MTS transducers Temposonic - Series R will be used.
-Finally, additionally, LVDT transducers will be utilized to acquire local measures of displacements and deformations.
+Finally, LVDT transducers will be utilized to acquire local measures of displacements and deformations.

-The beam-to-column connections employed in the tested frames have been designed [9-11], as required by Eurocode 3 Part 1-8 , according to the component method by appropriately identifying the element of the joint where the dissipation happens and providing to that element a lower plastic threshold.
+The beam-to-column connections employed in the tested frames have been designed [9-11], as required by Eurocode 3 Part 1-8 , according to the component method by appropriately identifying the element of the joint where the dissipation occurs and providing to that element a lower plastic threshold.
 Such a technique is based on the definition of non-linear spring representative of the joint components.
 The method is suitable for the modeling of any kind of joint provided that the components are correctly identified, and their constitutive law is accurately modeled.

 |Fig. (1).
 Experimental test set up.|

 In particular, four types of connections have been designed and tested: